romainbsl/old-database-sharding/markdowns/welcome.md

 ## Configuration

 To fullfil our tests cases we will need some basis configurations.
-We will work with 3 mongodb instances, one `central` and two `local` databases.
+We will work with 3 MySQL instances, one `central` and two `local` databases.

 For a quick and easy configuration I work with Docker.